 What is Positive Parenting?
 Becoming a Guide for Your Child.

 Parents often think their main role is to discipline their children so they learn to be good.
 As a positive parent, that perspective shifts to the belief that children are good, and yet they also need guidance while their ability to navigate their emotions and brains slowly mature.

 The original meaning of the word discipline comes from the Latin “disciplina,” meaning “teaching, learning” and is related to the word disciple.
 To discipline then is to teach — this is the role of a positive parent.

-Positive parenting is a shift away from the parent as a “disciplinarian” or the traditional authoritarian parent to the parent as a guide or the authoritative parenting style.
-As a positive parent, you do set limits and correct for behavior, but this guidance is delivered lovingly and respectfully.
+Positive parenting is a shift from the parent as a “disciplinarian” or the traditional authoritarian parent to the parent as a guide or the authoritative parenting style.
+As a positive parent, you do set boundaries and correct for behavior, but this guidance is delivered lovingly and respectfully.

 Positive parenting is the continual relationship of a parent(s) and a child or children that includes caring, teaching, leading, communicating, and providing for the needs of a child consistently and unconditionally.Seay, Freysteinson, Mc Farlane (2014)

-Eisenberg, Zhou, and Spinrad et al. (2005) found that positive parenting impacts children’s temperament by enhancing emotion regulation.
-They found that parental warmth and positive expressivity predicted greater emotion regulation which over time predicted fewer externalizing behavior problems when they were teens.
+Eisenberg, Zhou, and Spinrad et al. (2005) found that positive parenting impacts a child’s development by enhancing emotion regulation.
+They found that parental warmth and positive expressivity predicted greater emotion regulation, which over time predicted fewer externalizing behavior problems when they were teens.

-Other benefits have been linked to positive parenting, such as better school adjustment, increased motivation, reduced depressive symptoms, increased self-esteem, increased resilience, and general positive youth development.
+Other benefits have been linked to positive parenting, such as better school adjustment, increased motivation, reduced depressive symptoms, better self-control, increased self-esteem, increased resilience, and general positive youth development.

 10 Tips to Get Started with Positive Parenting Today!